BouzidiImen/SensClust/README.md

 ### Sensory Analysis :

-Based on the sensory map, this package make it easier to know consumer behaviour, their likes and dislikes.
+Based on the sensory map, this package make it easier to know consumers's behaviour, their likes and dislikes.

 ``` r
 library(ClusteringR)